-- 1. Maintain the Camp Ravenna perimeter fence. - 2.
-Restrict future land use as "Restricted Access." - 3.
-Maintain LUC training program. - 4.
-Limit activities to those that are consistent with the Security Guard/Maintenance Worker exposure scenario, such as security, safety, natural resources management, and landfill management activities. - 5.
-Prohibit digging or excavation at RQL within the AOC boundary with the exception of the sanitary landfill.
+- Maintain the Camp Ravenna perimeter fence. - Restrict future land use as "Restricted Access." - Maintain LUC training program. - Limit activities to those that are consistent with the Security Guard/Maintenance Worker exposure scenario, such as security, safety, natural resources management, and landfill management activities. - Conduct wetland monitoring for a minimum of five years after completion of the remedial action. - Prohibit digging or excavation at RQL within the AOC boundary with the exception of the sanitary landfill.
 Activities (such as digging or excavation) performed within the post-closure care and maintenance boundary of the sanitary landfill will be governed by Ohio solid waste regulations.